You-Gao/Blog/_life/2024-10-24-alderman-series.md

 tags:
 - Life
 title: >-
-    The Alderman Series
+    The Clemons Series
 layout:           style
 name: >-
-    The Alderman Series
+    The Clemons Series
 ---

-# The Alderman Series
+# The Clemons Series

 The premise for this is simple: I get lost in aisle and push the boundaries of my knowledge.[^1]